 Master of Health Science

 MHS graduates are required to meet all academic and clinical requirements for the Certificate of Clinical Competence (CCC) awarded by the American Speech-Language Hearing Association (ASHA).
-A passing score of 162 on the PRAXIS II Speech-Language Pathology examination is required for graduation from the MHS program in CSD.
-In addition to serving as the comprehensive examination for masters candidates in CSD, the PRAXIS II also is required for the Certificate of Clinical Competence, for Missouri professional licensure, and for Missouri school certification as a speech-language specialist.
-For well over 20 years, 100% of all graduates from MU’s CSD program have passed this national exam and our mean and median scores are significantly higher than the national averages.
+A passing score of 162 on the PRAXIS II Speech-Language Pathology examination is required for graduation from the MHS program in SLHS.
+In addition to serving as the comprehensive examination for masters candidates in SLHS, the PRAXIS II also is required for the Certificate of Clinical Competence, for Missouri professional licensure, and for employment in Missouri schools.
+For well over 20 years, 100% of all graduates from MU’s SLHS program have passed this national exam and our mean and median scores are significantly higher than the national averages.
 In addition, graduates of the program have enjoyed excellent job opportunities upon graduation, with many having more than one job offer before finishing their master’s program.

-- A cumulative GPA of at least 3.0 (on a 4.0 scale) for the most recent 60 hours of undergraduate study is a minimum requirement established by both the MU Office of Graduate Studies and the Department.
+- A cumulative GPA of at least 3.0 (on a 4.0 scale) for the most recent 60 hours of undergraduate study is a minimum requirement established by both the MU Graduate School and the Department.
 However, successful applicants to our graduate program tend to have a CSD/SLHS course GPA in excess of 3.70 (on a 4.0 scale).

 - If English is not the applicant’s native language, s/he must demonstrate native or near-native ability in spoken English.
-The applicant must take and submit official test scores for the iBT, the internet-based Test of English as a Foreign Language.
+The applicant must take and submit official test scores for the iBT (the internet-based Test of English as a Foreign Language) or the IELTS.
 A minimum iBT score of 100 is required, including a minimum Speaking subtest score of 28.
+A minimum IELTS score if 7 is required, including a minimum Speaking subtest score of 8.5.
 Applicants must meet or exceed these minimums to be considered for admission to our master’s program.

 Applications to the MHS program are accepted once per year and only through the Communication Science and Disorders Centralized Application Service (CSDCAS).
 All application materials must be fully submitted to (and verified by) CSDCAS by February 1 for Summer Session admission.
 (Note: Special admission considerations may be available for highly competitive applicants who graduate from CSD/SLHS programs in the Summer or Fall.
 For more information, please contact Barbara McLay.)